Representation zeta functions of self-similar branched groups: Introduction

+Representation zeta functions have been extensively investigated for linear groups (see~\S\ref{ss:intro:linear} for a quick summary); in this article, we focus on \emph{self-similar branched groups}.
+They are certain kinds of groups $G$ equipped with an injective homomorphism $\psi\colon G\to G^d\rtimes\sym d$, and possessing a finite-index subgroup $K$ such that $\psi(K)$ contains $K^d$; see Definitions~\ref{def:ssg}, \ref{def:essg} and~\ref{def:branch} for the exact definitions.

+Thus in particular $G$ and $G^d$ have isomorphic finite-index subgroups.
+The integer $d>1$ is called the \emph{degree} of the branched group, and one says that $G$ is branched \emph{over} $K$.
+Iterating the map $\psi$ on its components, one obtains for every branched group an action by permutation on the set $X^*$ of words over an alphabet $X$ of cardinality $d$.

+Self-similar branched groups constitute a well-studied class of groups, containing such prominent examples as Grigorchuk's torsion group of intermediate word growth~\cite{grigorchuk:growth} and Gupta-Sidki's examples~\cite{gupta-s:burnside}.
+Their topological closures in $\aut(X^*)$ may be thought of as analogues of algebraic groups, defined by equations over infinitely many variables indexed by $X^*$, see~\cite{siegenthaler:phd}.

+On the one hand, branched groups have many finite quotients coming from the action of the group on $X^n$ for all $n\in\N$; so have many finite, and in particular linear, representations.
+On the other hand, they contain abelian subgroups of arbitrarily large rank and large normalizer, so they are quite different from linear groups.

-We show that the zeta function of a self-similar branched group admits quite remarkable properties: \begin{mainthm} Let $G$ be a self-similar profinite branched group.
-Then its representation zeta function \begin{enumerate} \item has a positive, finite abscissa of convergence; \item satisfies an algebraic system of functional equations, of the form for some $M,N,P\in\N$ and some Dirichlet polynomials $c_1,\dots,c_N\in\Q[2^{-s},\dots,P^{-s}]$ and $F_1,\dots,F_N\in\Q[z_{11},\dots,z_{MN},2^{-s},\dots,P^{-s}]$; furthermore, if $z_{jk}$ have degree $j$, then the $F_i$ are homogeneous of degree $M$; \item can be continued to a multivalued analytic function on the half-plane $\Re(s)>0$, with only root singularities. \end{enumerate} \end{mainthm}
+In this article, I show that the zeta function of a self-similar branched group admits quite remarkable properties: \begin{mainthm} Let $G$ be a self-similar group of degree $d>1$, branched over its subgroup $K$.
+Then $G$ is rigid if and only if $K/[K,K]$ is finite.
+In that case, its representation zeta function $\zeta_G$ \begin{enumerate} \item has a positive, finite abscissa of convergence $\sigma_0$, so that the co\"efficients $r_n$ grow polynomially; \item is a linear combination of the solutions $\zeta_i(s)$ of a system of functional equations of the form